jhudsl/ITN_computing_resources/README.md

 These are generated using 5 input files (data resources, clinical, imaging, multi-data, and omics).
 The data resources table needs to be generated first so that a file with identifier acronyms is written that can be used in building the rest of the tables.
 Within each R Markdown file building the tables, the input file is read-in and then the table is formatted to add hyperlinks, rearrange columns, etc.

-Rather than saving these modified tables (clinical, imaging, multi-data, and omics) as output files, `knitr::knit_child` is used to force rendering the clinical, imaging, multi-data, and omics R Markdowns within the `allTables.Rmd`.
-This then allows the `allTables.Rmd` to inherit the modified table variables.
-Since the resources table has to be generated first, `knitr::knit_child` is used with the `resourcesTable.Rmd` first.
+Rather than saving these modified tables (clinical, imaging, multi-data, and omics) as output files, `knitr::knit_child` is used to force rendering the clinical, imaging, multi-data, and omics R Markdowns within the `allToolTables.Rmd`.
+This then allows the `allToolTables.Rmd` to inherit the modified table variables.
+Since the resources table has to be generated first, `knitr::knit_child` is used with the `dataResourceTable.Rmd` first.
 The rows of these tables are joined together to form the all tools table (data resources are not included in this).

 ## Adding to or editing the Resource Table